Ferrite-FEM/Ferrite.jl/docs/src/manual/boundary_conditions.md

 ```@meta
-DocTestSetup = :(using JuAFEM)
+DocTestSetup = :(using Ferrite)
 ```

 # Boundary Conditions

 Every PDE is accompanied with boundary conditions.
 There are different types of boundary conditions, and they need to be handled in different ways.
-Below we discuss how to handle the most common ones, Dirichlet and Neumann boundary conditions, and how to do it `JuAFEM`.
+Below we discuss how to handle the most common ones, Dirichlet and Neumann boundary conditions, and how to do it `Ferrite`.

 ## Dirichlet Boundary Conditions